mjkloeckner/arduino-task-scheduler/README.md

 # Arduino Bare Metal Task Scheduler

 This is a simple program which implements a task scheduler.
-What this does is basically execute a series of task attached to the scheduler after the specified interval in ms, in the example two leds are blinked at different rates.
+What this does is basically execute the series of task attached to the scheduler after the specified task period in ms have passed.

+In the example four leds controlled, two blinking at different rates and two controlled by buttons.

 ## Dependencies